rszumlakowski/dotfiles/README.md

 # Rob Szumlakowski's dotfiles configuration

-Clone into your ~ directory.
-Files should be in place.
-There is a .gitignore file to ignore all the other things in your home directory.
+Clone into your some directory.
+Use the `install.sh` script to hook up the contents of this repository as symbolic links.

 Other things to hook up: